-The following resources have been developed to assist school leaders to strategically and effectively plan and align school resources to initiatives that improve student outcomes, including the effective use of needs-based funding.
+The following resources have been developed to assist schools to strategically plan and effectively align school resources to initiatives that improve student outcomes.
+An important component of this is the effective use of needs-based funding.

 School resources – looking in, out, forward

 An activity using prompting questions to guide schools to critically reflect on resourcing practices.
-Completing this activity will assist school leaders to consider the questions: where are we now?
-How good can we be?
-Where do we want to be?
+Completing this activity will assist school leaders to consider the impact of their resourcing on student outcomes, by looking at current and future resourcing, opportunities and needs.

-SBAR to School Improvement Plan (SIP) reference table
+School Budget Allocation Report (SBAR) to Strategic Improvement Plan (SIP) reference table

 The SBAR to SIP reference table provides a simple overview of budget allocation planning and reporting accountabilities.
-The table will support you to determine the most appropriate places to align your resources within your SIP to ensure impact on student outcomes.
+The table will support you to determine the most appropriate alignment of resources within the SIP to ensure greatest impact on student outcomes.

 Accountability for the effective use of needs-based funding must extend beyond reporting financial expenditure to include evaluation of the impact on student learning.

-Download the ‘SBAR to SIP reference table’ PDF (109kb)
+Download the ‘SBAR to SIP reference table’ PDF (106kb)

 Effective resourcing for implementation and progress monitoring reflection